bigha

 London: Printed by G. Auld for J. Sewell, Vernor and Hood, &c., 1800.

-The author, who wrote in Persian around the end of the 16th century, was Vizier in the administration of the greatest of the Moghul emperors, Akbar the Great.
+The author, who wrote in Farsi around the end of the 16th century, was Vizier in the administration of the greatest of the Moghul emperors, Akbar the Great.
 Akbar carried out major weights and measures reforms.

 2

-बिघ In Nepal, ? – 21st century, a unit of land area used in the Terai, approximately 6771.41 square meters1 (approximately 1.6732 acres). chart symbol Other sources say 1.48 hectares.
+बिघ In Nepal, ? – 21st century, a unit of land area used in the Terai, approximately 6771.41 square meters¹ (approximately 1.6732 acres). opens a new page containing a chart that shows relationships between this unit and other units in its system Other sources say 1.48 hectares.

 Another system of land area units is used in the hills of Nepal; it is based on the ropani.